sjtaylor-9/LHCb-D0-asymmetry-2/README.md

 # Measuring the Production Asymmetry between $D^0$ and  $\bar{D}^0$ mesons due to proton-proton collisions at the LHCb
 This project is aimed to calculating the production asymmetry of the $D^0$ meson.
 This is done in differents regions of the phase space spanned by the transverse momentum ($p_T$) and pseudorapidity ($\eta$) of the $D^0$ meson.
-This is the current version (7th December) of the code and the predominent focus has been to implement a binned fit in order to increase run time speeds by 2-3 orders of magnitude.
-This repository will be updated throughout the next 5 months.
+This is the current version (2nd February) of the cod.
 The project was done in collaboration with Laxman Seelan.

 In this repository there are the necessary tools in order to:
- - Make a selection of the events given a certain criteria,
- - Remove multiple candidates,
- - Perform a global fit on the data using either a binned or unbinned simultaneous extended maximum likelihood fit,
- - Produce a global model using the global fit fit parameters ,
- - Create a uniform binning across the phase space - ($p_T, \eta$) and individual $p_T$, $\eta$ binning schemes,
- - Perform a local fit in each of the phase space bins, by using a simultaneous extended maximum likelihood fit and plotting,
- - Process the results and output them with relevant figures,
- - Calculate production Asymmetry: Integrated and Average over the binning scheme bins,
- - Plot the asymmetry in the bins of ($p_T, \eta$),
- - Plot Asymmetry against $p_T$ and $\eta$.

-Note that if this program is to be used with a different set of data, the file *selection_of_events.py* will need to be modified, and other modifications may be required as well.
-If phase space is changed, the plotting of Asymmetry and create and apply binning scheme python files may need to be changed.
+  - (in progress)

 **Warnings:**
 While running the code be aware that any change to one of the scripts can lead to a malfunction.
 In addition, make sure that the directories that will be generated while running the program don't already exist.
 If they do exist beforehand, this program might not work as intended. ```model_fitting``` produces a segmentation violation, however this bug does not affect the code.